Coinbase vulnerable to drug trafficking, money laundering and fraud, regulators say

 After noticing so many unchecked transactions, New York regulators assigned an independent monitor to Coinbase a year ago to help the company clear the backlog.
 The monitor, who regulators didn't name, will continue working with Coinbase for another year.

 More than 46,000 people reported losing a total $1 billion due to crypto scams between January 2021 and March 2022, the Federal Trade Commission has reported.
-International criminals laundered more than $8.6 billion in crypto, according to blockchain company Chainalysis.
+International criminals laundered more than $8.6 billion in crypto in 2021, according to blockchain company Chainalysis.

 Coinbase, which is publicly traded, is the nation's largest crypto exchange, with 108 million users and $101 billion worth of digital assets on its platform.
 But its growth has slowed, and the company laid off 1,100 employees last June after CEO Brian Armstrong admitted the company brought on too many workers too quickly.